 Sample Request

-You can use API commands to control content displaying on the scree, such as displaying an image, or adding a strobe light to the screen.
-You can also add strobe light to a screen.
+You can use API commands to control content displayed on the IP Display, such as displaying an image or turning on a strobe light.

 Display a single image on the device screen